 According to the Centers for Disease Control and Prevention, frequent hand washing is the No. 1 way to prevent the spread of infections.
 But what kind of soap is appropriate?
-And what about using hand sanitizers?
+And what about using hand sanitizer?

 Why not antibacterial soap?

-Due to high alcohol content in hand sanitizer, alcohol poisoning and intoxication is possible if a large amount is absorbed by drinking, using on damaged skin or using on babies who don’t have a fully developed skin barrier.
+Due to high alcohol content in hand sanitizer, alcohol poisoning and intoxication is possible if a large amount is absorbed by drinking, or using on damaged skin or babies who don’t have a fully developed skin barrier.
 Because the alcohol concentration is high (more than hard liquor) and young kids have a low body weight, prevention of accidental or purposeful ingestion is important.
 Supervision of hand sanitizer use (dime-size amount is all that’s needed) and safe storage are important.
 If accidental ingestion of more than one squirt of hand sanitizer occurs, call the poison control center at 1-800-222-1222.

-Remember, frequent hand washing keeps germs at bay and can go a long way in protecting your child from viruses and bacteria.
+Remember, frequent hand-washing keeps germs at bay and can go a long way in protecting your child from viruses and bacteria.
 By teaching your child the importance of hand hygiene and how to properly clean their hands, you can help them establish healthy habits that will last a lifetime.